Ankit-Gupta07/POWER-BI-PROJECT---Service-request-dashboard/README.md

 ## Contributions and Feedbacks

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.
-I appreciate your feedback and are committed to making this dashbaord even better.
+I appreciate your feedback and are committed to making this dashboard even better.
 Happy analyzing!